Last updated: January 15, 2025

 HELOC vs mortgage: What's the difference?

 If you've been looking at various types of home loans, you might be wondering about the differences between a home equity line of credit (HELOC) and a mortgage.
+You can use both loans to finance your needs, but they have different purposes and benefits.
+Here's a look at what sets them apart from each other.

-HELOC vs mortgages
+HELOC vs mortgage

 - A mortgage is a loan used to finance the purchase of a home, typically over 15 to 30 years, with monthly payments consisting of principal and interest.

-- You may refinance your mortgage to get a lower interest rate or tap into your equity.
+- You may refinance your mortgage to get a lower interest rate or tap into your home equity.

 What is a mortgage?